redteamcaliber/CSAW-CTF-Qualification-Round-2015/Crypto/whiter0se/README.md

 <img src='https://github.com/CYBR-AH/CSAW-CTF-Qualification-Round-2015/blob/master/Crypto/whiter0se/Step_2.png'>

 flag{But no, it was a short cut to something bigger.
 Something grander.
 Something beautiful.
 We've been focused on what's in front of us.
 But we haven't been looking at what's above us.}

+Tip:
+For challenges like this, use the website http://quipqiup.com.
+I plugged in the ciphertext and clicked 'Solve'.
+I had the answer in less than 5 second.